voltdatalab/xarta/README.md

     . ./reset.sh
     ```

+**Note:** If you intend to build production images locally for the commands above, use `up-local.sh` and `setup-local.sh` instead of the other scripts, respectively.

 ## Xarta Customization

 - You may configure styling for classes `xarta-card`, `xarta-title`, `xarta-excerpt`, `xarta-updated-at`, `xarta-content`, `xarta-footer`, `xarta-custom-logo`, `xarta-default-logo` to further customize your card.